 The Bombay Baked Eggs might be called shaksouka on a middle-eastern menu, but by any name this pair of eggs poached in a deeply-spiced tomato sauce and baked with spinach and potato would be just as hearty and divine.
 The eggs burst with gorgeous drippy yolk, making for messy mouthfuls and more or less demanding every last drop be scraped from the plate.

-In every dish I found something familiar made lively and exotic with spice and unexpected ingredients, and the full menu offers a wide set of variations on this theme.
-Whether you’re expanding your brunch obsession into Indian territory or leaping at the opportunity to have a curry in the morning, Zouk has got you covered this weekend.
+In every dish, I found something familiar made lively and exotic with spice and unexpected ingredients, and the full menu offers a wide set of variations on this theme.
+Whether you’re expanding your brunch obsession into Indian territory or leaping at the opportunity to have a curry in the morning, Zouk has got you covered all week.

 Zouk Tea Bar & Grill, 5, The Quadrangle, Chester Street, Manchester M1 5QS